golden-layout/golden-layout/README.md

 1. `LayoutConfig` (previously the `Config` interface)\
 This specifies the config for a layout.

+The resolved `ItemConfig.id` property now has type `string` (instead of its previous `string | string[]` type).
+For backwards compatibilitiy, `ItemConfig.id` will still accept an array of strings, however it will resolve it to a string by using the first element and discarding the rest.
+It is strongly recommended that applications be modified to assign a string instead of array of string to `id`, as `ItemConfig.id` type may be narrowed to `string` in the future.

 A `LayoutConfig` has a `root` property which specifies the ItemConfig of root content item of the layout.  `root` is not optional and must always be specified.

 For examples of how to create LayoutConfigs, please refer to the api-test program in the repository.